samus-io/tablab-steps/steps/n3gRLuhEDQZAGlNOBP6k6EYELo0K1KII4mO/en/README.md

-# How to remove response headers in Apache 2.54.X
+# How to implement Referrer-Policy in Apache 2.54.X

 ## Apache configuration files